Editorial Guide

 Not The Malala Fund or the Fund or MF (These are fine for internal messages or legal docs, but not in public-facing communications.)

-Country programmes: Use "Malala Fund Pakistan" and "Malala Fund Nigeria" when referring to our two registered country programmes.
+Registered countries: Use "Malala Fund Pakistan" and "Malala Fund Nigeria" when referring to our two registered country programmes.
 In Pakistan we are registered as an international NGO, and in Nigeria we are registered as a private company.
 You do not need to make this distinction unless it’s necessary for legal or business documents.

 Drop “www” before web addresses.